 Raising kids while working as front-line clinicians in the Covid-19 pandemic has introduced unprecedented challenges to our lives.
 Dr. Jason Liebzeit and Primary Care RAP host Dr. Neda Frayha sit down for some real talk on being caregivers as well as clinicians in the time of Covid-19, including some concrete action items and solutions.

-Welcome to the December 2020 edition of Primary Care RAP!
-This month, we put our heads together in a segment on Lice, dive deep on Dizziness, scroll down to some Social Media in Medicine pearls, and much more.
-Let's get started!
+Welcome to the December 2020 edition of Urgent Care RAP!
+This month, we dive deep on Tattoo Complications, pick a segment on Pediatric Nosebleeds, chase some papers, and much more.
+Let's get to it!

 Racial Disparities in COVID-19 Outcomes with Dr. Jasmine Marcelin